-A Seasonal Job in New Zealand
+A Seasonal Job on a Farm in New Zealand

 New Zealand is a great place to start.
 With flexible visa regulations, and an economy heavily reliant on agriculture, the country has a steady demand for seasonal labor.
 It is possible to land a tourist visa or apply for a “variation of stay” and work legally—an ideal solution for travelers wanting to prolong life on the road.
 There are a number of other visas available such as “Recognized Seasonal Worker” or the “Working Holiday Scheme.”
 Visit www.immigration.govt.nz for full details.